Stephen Spender: Career

 Spender was discovered by T. S. Eliot, an editor at Faber and Faber, in 1933.

 His early poetry, notably Poems (1933), was often inspired by social protest.
 Living in Vienna, he further expressed his convictions in Forward from Liberalism; in Vienna (1934), a long poem in praise of the 1934 uprising of Austrian socialists; and in Trial of a Judge (1938), an antifascist drama in verse.

 At the Shakespeare and Company bookstore in Paris, which published the first edition of James Joyce's Ulysses, historic figures made rare appearances to read their work: Paul Valéry, André Gide and Eliot.
 Hemingway even broke his rule of not reading in public if Spender would read with him.
 Since Spender agreed, Hemingway appeared for a rare reading in public with him.

 In 1936, Spender became a member of the Communist Party of Great Britain.
 Harry Pollitt, its head, invited him to write for the Daily Worker on the Moscow Trials.
 In late 1936, Spender married Inez Pearn, whom he had recently met at an Aid to Spain meeting.
-She was described as 'small and rather ironic' and 'strikingly good-looking'.
+She was described as "small and rather ironic" and "strikingly good-looking".

-In 1937, during the Spanish Civil War, the Daily Worker sent Spender to Spain on a mission to observe and report on the Soviet ship Komsomol, which had sunk while carrying Soviet weapons to the Second Spanish Republic.
-He travelled to Tangier and tried to enter Spain via Cadiz, but was sent back.
-He then travelled to Valencia, where he met Hemingway and Manuel Altolaguirre.
-(Tony Hyndman, alias Jimmy Younger, had joined the International Brigades, which were fighting against Francisco Franco's forces in the Battle of Guadalajara.)
+In January 1937, during the Spanish Civil War, the Daily Worker sent Spender to Spain on a mission to observe and report on the Soviet ship Komsomol, which had sunk while carrying Soviet weapons to the Second Spanish Republic.
+He travelled to Tangier with his close friend, T. C. Worsley and tried to enter Spain via Cadiz, but they were sent back.
+They then travelled to Valencia, where Spender met Hemingway and Manuel Altolaguirre.
+A secondary (or possibly the primary) reason for his trip was an initially unsuccessful attempt to rescue his jilted lover, the "former Welsh Guardsman turned occasional prostitute" Tony Hyndman, who had left for Spain two days after Spender's marriage to join the International Brigade.
+Hyndman saw action at the Battle of Jarama in February 1937, and promptly deserted.
+He was captured and imprisoned in a Republican jail on charges of desertion and cowardice.
+Spender eventually secured his release and repatriation, in the process being forced to disclose the sexual nature of their relationship to Harry Pollitt, head of the Communist Party of Great Britain, leading shortly afterwards to his departure from the Party.

 In July 1937, Spender attended the Second International Writers' Congress, the purpose of which was to discuss the attitude of intellectuals to the war, held in Valencia, Barcelona and Madrid and attended by many writers, including Hemingway, André Malraux, and Pablo Neruda.

-Pollitt told Spender 'to go and get killed; we need a Byron in the movement'.
 Spender was imprisoned for a while in Albacete.
 In Madrid, he met Malraux; they discussed Gide's Retour de l'U.R.S.S..
 Because of medical problems, he went back to England and bought a house in Lavenham.
 In 1939, he divorced.